andverb/xwn-gnosis/data/data_sources/wwn-lite-en.md

 **CONSUME LIFE ENERGY**: Effort: None.
 On a successful Punch attack, or Stab attack using a melee weapon you've spent an hr consecrating, you can absorb a portion of the damage you inflict, healing 1d6 HP.
 The healing done can't be > the damage or target's remaining HP.

 **FALSE DEATH**: Effort: Indefinite.
 Instant Action.
 While Commited you appear dead to mundane examination.
 You lose your Main Actions while "dead", but can move & perceive normally & do not need to eat, drink, breathe, or perform bodily functions.
-While "dead" poisons & diseases do not progress .
+While "dead" poisons & diseases do not progress.
 You can maintain this state for ≤ 1 day x level before needing 1hr to recover.

 **GRAVESIGHT**: Effort: Indefinite.
 On Turn Action.
 While Commited you can see the life energies of living creatures around you.
 You can perceive sicknesses, poisons, & other physical qualities on sight.

 **KEEPER OF THE GATE**: Effort: None.
 Range: 20' x character level.
-At your discretion,Mortally Wounded creatures near you die instantly & can't be revived.
+At your discretion, Mortally Wounded creatures near you die instantly & can't be revived.
 Conversely: Effort: Day.
 You automatically stabilize any or all w/in range, increasing their System Strain by 1.
 This benefit can't aid creatures that have suffered unsurvivable injuries.

 **LIFE BRIDGE**: Effort: Day.
 Lasts 1 Scene.
 Main Action.
 You can shift HP from a willing or helpless target no smaller than a dog to another, provided you are touching both.
 You can take enough HP to Mortally Wound a donor, but can't give more than the recipient's Max HP would allow.